influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/influxdb-v1/tagvalues.md

 [`schema.tagValues()`](/influxdb/v2.0/reference/flux/stdlib/influxdb-schema/tagvalues/).
 {{% /warn %}}

-The `v1.tagValues()` function returns a list unique values for a given tag.
+The `v1.tagValues()` function returns a list of unique values for a given tag.
 The return value is always a single table with a single column, `_value`.

 ```js